snowplow/snowplowanalytics.com/_posts/2019-07-03-snowplow-android-tracker-1.2.0-released/index.md

 - `ruleSet` : A `RuleSet` object
 - `contextPrimitive` : the context primitive to be attached in case event schema is allowed per `ruleSet`

 `RuleSet` stores allowed and rejected URIs.
-Here is the signature of its' constructor: `RuleSet(String accept, String reject)` .
+Here is the signature of its constructor: `RuleSet(String accept, String reject)` .
 Plural version is also available.

 `accept` and `reject` are strings very similar to Iglu URIs with the exception that a wildcard can be used in an allowed fashion to refer to all applying cases.